 “You can very effectively lower CRP levels with lifestyle changes like a healthy diet and regular exercise,” asserts Dr. Jay Kenney, Nutrition Research Specialist at the Pritikin Longevity Center.

 First of all, it’s important to understand that overweight and obese people tend to have higher levels of CRP, in part because bigger fat cells make more CRP.
-Explains Dr. Kenney: “Bigger fat cells excrete more of the chemical interlukin-6 (IL-6), which triggers the liver to produce more CRP.”
+Explains Dr. Kenney: “Bigger fat cells excrete more of the chemical interleukin-6 (IL-6), which triggers the liver to produce more CRP.”

-But how you lose the weight appears very important.
+But how you lose weight appears very important.
 Scientists are now learning that some weight-loss diets actually raise CRP levels.
 Others can significantly lower your levels of CRP, lowering your risk of heart disease, diabetes, and many other ills.